Sen. Peters, rival James call each other out on TV ads they say are lies

 In the midst of one of the more aggressive and expensive races in Michigan, U.S. Sen. Gary Peters and challenger John James called each other out about TV ads they say are lies.

-During what may be the closest thing to a debate between the two, Peters and James made separate appearances on WDIV-Channel 4's "Flashpoint" on Sunday morning and directly responded to their opponent's ads.
+During what may be the closest thing to a debate between the two, Peters and James made separate appearances on WDIV-TV's "Flashpoint" on Sunday morning and directly responded to their opponent's ads.

 Channel 4 reporter Devin Scillian showed both candidates ads that are running against them.
 One ad claimed Peters supports deals that would close 44 Michigan hospitals and cut billions in healthcare funding.